Interactive Simulations for Biophysical Chemistry with JSPlotly & GSPlotly

 Suggestion

-1. Check the effect of Rs on the graph by setting its value to zero (solution resistance);
+1. Check the effect of Rs on the graph by canceling its value (solution resistance);

 2. Observe the deformation of the semicircle by varying the values of the constant phase element (e.g., Q = 1e-3; n = 0.6 - dispersion of capacitive behavior);